BoomDAO/ICP.NET/src/ClientGenerator/README.md

 - `feature-nullable` - (Bool) Optional.
 Sets whether to use the C# nullable feature when generating the client (like `object?`).
 Defaults to true
 - `variants-use-properties` - (Bool) Optional.
 If true, the generated variant classes will use properties instead of methods for data access.
 Defaults to false
 - `keep-candid-case` - (Bool) Optional.
 If true, the names of properties and methods will keep the raw candid name.
 Otherwise they will be converted to something prettier.
 Defaults to false
-- `use-optional-value` - (Bool) Optional.
-If true, opt Candid types will be represented as OptionalValue\<T\>, otherwise will just use T?.
-Defaults to true.
+- `override-optional-value` - (Bool) Optional.
+If false, opt Candid types will be represented as OptionalValue\<T\>, otherwise will just use T? (where possible).
+Defaults to false.
 NOTE: this feature is not recommended for type and performance reasons and should be considered experimental
 #### Client Level:

 - `name` - (Text) REQUIRED.
 The name of the sub-folder put the client files and the prefix to the client class name.